GQAdonis/genui/packages/spikes/fcp_client/docs/GenUI_Protocol.md

 ## **Section 3: UI Composition: The Non-Recursive Layout Schema**

-To meet the constraint of a non-recursive format, the FCP layout is defined using a flat adjacency list model.
+To meet the constraint of a non-recursive format, the GUP layout is defined using a flat adjacency list model.

 ### **3.1.
 The Adjacency List Model**